pawelpel/open-kattis/README.md

 - [Coast Length](https://open.kattis.com/problems/coast)
 - [EightQueens](https://open.kattis.com/problems/8queens)

+--

-`_s` in name means that solution solves the problem but is too slow - TimeLimitExceeded.
+`_s` in script name means that solution solves the problem but is too slow - TimeLimitExceeded.
 In other words, solution needs an optimization.